A Note on Constructive Canonical Splitter Strategies in Nowhere Dense Graph Classes

 where $N_r[c_i]$ is the $r$-neighborhood of $c_i$ in $G_i$. \end{itemize}

 Splitter wins and the game ends when $G_{i+1}$ is the empty graph, otherwise the game continues with $G_{i+1}$.
 Splitter's goal is to win as quickly as possible, while Connector aims to prolong the game as long as possible.
 We define the \emph{$r$-splitter rank} of~$G$, denoted $\rk_r(G)$, as the least number of rounds in which Splitter can force a win in the radius-$r$ splitter game on $G$.
+Note that for any subgraph $H\subseteq G$, it holds that $\rk_r(H)\leq\rk_r(G)$.
 Formally, we have $\rk_r(K_1) = 1$ and

-\begin{theorem}[Grohe et al.~\cite{GroheKS17}] A graph class $\Cc$ is nowhere dense if and only if for every radius $r$, there exists $\ell(r)$ such that $\rk_r(G)\leq \ell(r)$ for all $G\in \Cc$. \end{theorem}
+\begin{theorem}[Grohe et al.~\cite{GroheKS17}] A graph class $\Cc$ is nowhere dense if and only if for every radius $r$, there exists $k(r)$ such that $\rk_r(G)\leq k(r)$ for all $G\in \Cc$. \end{theorem}

 Besides the number of rounds needed to win, it is of course of greatest interest to know which moves lead Splitter to a fastest win.
-Given a Connector move $c \in V(G)$, we call a Splitter move $s \in V(G)$ \emph{$r$-progressing against $c$} if the $r$-splitter rank of $G[N_r(c)] - s$ is strictly smaller than the $r$-splitter rank of $G[N_r(c)]$.
-It was recently proved by Ohlmann et al.~\cite{OhlmannPPT23} that for every Connector move $c$, there are only a bounded number of possible Splitter moves that are progressing against $c$.
+Given a Connector move $c \in V(G)$, we call a Splitter move $s \in V(G)$ \emph{$r$-progressing against $c$} if the $r$-splitter rank of $G[N_r[c]] - s$ is strictly smaller than the $r$-splitter rank of $G[N_r[c]]$.
+In particular any move that is $r$-progressing against $c$ must be contained in $N_r[c]$.

+It was recently proved by Ohlmann et al.~\cite{OhlmannPPT23} that for every nowhere dense class and every positive integer $r$, for every Connector move $c$ in a graph $G\in \Cc$, there are only a bounded number of possible Splitter moves that are progressing against $c$, where the upper bound depends on the radius~$r$.

 \begin{theorem}[Ohlmann et al.~\cite{OhlmannPPT23}] Let $\Cc$ be a nowhere dense graph class.
-For every radius $r$ there exists $f$ such that for every graph $G \in \Cc$, and every Connector move $c$, there are at most $f$ many $r$-progressing moves against $c$ in $G$. \end{theorem}
+For every radius $r$ there exists $f=f(r)$ such that for every graph $G \in \Cc$, and every Connector move $c$, there are at most $f$ many $r$-progressing moves against $c$ in $G$. \end{theorem}

 Note that being a progressive move is a first-order definable property, so that the model checking algorithm of Grohe et al.\ can be used to efficiently find all of these progressive moves.
 This first-order definability of progressing moves also led Ohlmann et al.\ to their proof that there are only finitely many progressing moves, based on the compactness theorem for first-order logic.
 The proof by compactness is very elegant and short but on the downside does not yield a constructive bound on the number of progressing moves.